rdbo/jnihook/README.md

 NOTE: Don't forget to include JNIHook's `include` dir in your project so that you can `#include <jnihook.h>`.

-## Credits
+## Acknowledgements
-Special thanks to [@Lefraudeur](https://github.com/Lefraudeur) for helping me a lot through the development of this library
+Special thanks to [@Lefraudeur](https://github.com/Lefraudeur) for helping me with information about JVM functionality